boldbi/bold-bi-docs/docs/managing-resources/manage-permissions.md

 ### All settings

 Multiple entities and access modes cannot be selected in all settings.
-You can assign `Create` permission for All Groups, `Manage` permission for All Permissions or All Settings, and `Create and Manage` permission for User and Groups.
+You can assign `Create` permission for All Groups, `Manage` permission for All Permissions or All Settings, and `Create and Manage` permission for Users and Groups.
 ![All Settings](/static/assets/images/add-permission-all-settings.png)

 ### Specific settings

-To assign multiple permissions, select multiple scopes, one entity, and one access mode.
+To assign multiple permissions, select multiple scopes, one entity, and one access mode for specific settings.
 ![Specific Settings](/static/assets/images/add-permission-specific-settings.png)

 ## Manage permissions - Users

-Please visit [Manage user permissions](/managing-resources/manage-users/#manage-permissions) for more information on how to add and manage permissions to an user.
+Please visit [Manage user permissions](/managing-resources/manage-users/#manage-permissions) for more information on how to add and manage permissions for a user.

 ## Manage permissions - Groups

-Please visit [Manage group permissions](/managing-resources/manage-groups/#manage-permissions) for more information on how to add and manage permissions to a group.
+Please visit [Manage group permissions](/managing-resources/manage-groups/#manage-permissions) for more information on how to add and manage permissions for a group.